A Handshake That Shook a Debate

 Building bridges to foster understanding and cooperation in global diplomacy.
 (Source: DALL - E)

-When Syrian de facto leader Ahmes AlSharaa delicately declined to shake German Foreign Minister Annalena Baerbock’s hand—while warmly greeting her French counterpart—it didn’t take long for German media to erupt.
-Accusations flew: Al-Shar was branded as disrespectful to women, dismissive of human rights, and emblematic of all that was wrong with Syrian governance.
+When Syrian de facto leader Ahmed Al-Sharaa Ahmed AlSharaa delicately declined to shake German Foreign Minister Annalena Baerbock’s hand—while warmly greeting her French counterpart—it didn’t take long for German media to erupt.
+Accusations flew: Al-Sharaa was branded disrespectful to women, dismissive of human rights, and emblematic of all that was wrong with Syrian governance.
 But how much of this storm was fueled by cultural blind spots rather than genuine affront?

-As someone from Saudi Arabia, I have encountered similar moments of misunderstanding in Germany—situations where cultural nuances are often misunderstood or overlooked.
-Such experiences left me questioning how little tolerance there can sometimes be for practices that deviate from Western norms.
+As someone from Saudi Arabia, I’ve encountered similar moments of misunderstanding in Germany—situations where cultural nuance was overlooked or dismissed.
+These experiences left me wondering how little tolerance there can sometimes be for practices that fall outside Western norms.

-For many Muslims, refraining from physical contact with the opposite gender is a matter of religious principle, not personal judgment.
-Yet this nuance is often lost in Western debates, where such acts are hastily cast as symbols of disrespect or patriarchy.
-Al-Sharaa's decision was likely guided more by adherence to custom than any intentional slight.
-But as is often the case, misunderstanding such gestures risks turning moments of diplomacy into fodder for moral grandstanding.
+For many Muslims, refraining from physical contact with the opposite gender is a matter of religious principle, not personal disrespect.
+Yet this distinction is often lost in Western debates, where such gestures are quickly interpreted as symbols of patriarchy or backwardness.
+Al-Sharaa’s decision was likely guided more by adherence to custom than any intent to offend.
+But as is often the case, failure to understand such gestures risks turning diplomacy into theater—and not of the constructive kind.

-Baerbock, no stranger to championing women’s and human rights, made Europe’s expectations of Syria crystal clear.
-It was a stance that would no doubt play well domestically.
-Yet diplomacy demands more than posturing; it requires listening as much as speaking.
-Without an effort to understand cultural contexts, such exchanges are more likely to alienate than to engage.
+Baerbock, a vocal champion of women’s and human rights, made Europe’s expectations of Syria crystal clear.
+It was a position sure to resonate with her domestic audience.
+Yet diplomacy requires more than rhetorical clarity; it also demands cultural literacy.
+Without an effort to engage with context, such moments are more likely to alienate than to build bridges.

 Share on: